anubhav-shrma/CALCULATOR/README.md

-Basic Calculator Functions Program
+Basic Calculator Functions Program that can perform Addition, Subtraction, Multiplication and Average.
-Fucntions - Addition, Subtraction, Multiplication, Average